ciotto/css-html-js-minify/README.md

 - **Why another Compressor ?**, theres lots of Compressor for Web files outthere!; *Or maybe not ?*.
 - Lots work inside DJango/Flask only, or Frameworks of PHP/Java/Ruby, or can Not process whole folders.
+- This project is the big brother of [another project that does the inverse, a Beautifier for the Web.](https://github.com/juancarlospaco/css-html-prettify#css-html-prettify)

 **Input CSS:**
 ```css